unifyai/orchestra/orchestra/db/README.md

 - Save the file
 - Execute `\g` in the psql terminal

-The password for the postgres user in staging is [this one](https://console.cloud.google.com/security/secret-manager/secret/STAGING_DB_POSTGRES_PASS/versions?project=saas-368716).
+The postgres credentials for managed environments should be sourced from the deployment secret store rather than copied into local notes.

 ## Recurring credit grant